Kazitanvirazad/CSV4POJO/README.md

 params:
 	clazz: Class type of the beans
 	path: Directory path location where the file will be created and written.
-	beanList: List of beans of clazz type which will be written in the csv fil
+	beanList: List of beans of clazz type which will be written in the CSV file
 	fileName: Name of the file

-Writes all the beans annotated fields in the csv file.
+Writes all the beans annotated fields in the CSV file.
 If path is null it will use the project root as the default path.
-If fileName is null it will use bean Class name as the file name
+If fileName is null it will use bean Class name as the file name.
 </pre>
 <pre>
 createEmptyCSVFromClass(Class clazz, String path, String fileName) : void